RegieS1/Project/README-Backend.md

 that this is a POST method which is you need to upload the image and submit in the frontend.

 Ensure the uploaded image is in JPEG, PNG, or JPG format.

-Handle exceptions and errors gracefully in your code.

 The processed image URL is returned in base64 format for display in the frontend.